snktshrma/ardupilot_ros/README.md

 ## Usage :

-This package contains a central launch file launching all the required launch files in a go.
+This package contains a main launch file launching all the required launch files in a go.

 Simply,